San Francisco & Oakland Spinal Cord Injuries

 Respiratory Problems

 In cases of acute spinal cord injury, the muscles needed to breathe and cough are weakened, atrophy, or paralyzed.
-As such, those with significant spinal cord injuries may need respirators to breathe, experience atelectasis and/or hypoventilation.
+As such, those with significant spinal cord injuries may need respirators to breathe, and experience atelectasis and/or hypoventilation.

 In situations where the spinal cord injury occurs at level C-3 or higher, the diaphragm’s ability to function is jeopardized.
 If the spinal cord injury is complete, the diaphragm will not work and mechanical assistance will be required to breathe.

 Those individuals with mid-level spinal cord injuries often experience an inability to take deep breaths and cough forcefully.
-The inability to cough can lead to build-up of fluid and congestion in the lungs.
-Persons with spinal cord injuries of this sort are encouraged to seek pneumonia and flu vaccinations, since the build-up of fluids and congestion in their lungs can significantly complicate their health issues.
+The inability to cough can lead to a build-up of fluid and congestion in the lungs.
+Persons with spinal cord injuries of this sort are encouraged to seek pneumonia and flu vaccinations since the build-up of fluids and congestion in their lungs can significantly complicate their health issues.
 Indeed, the NSCISC lists pneumonia and septicemia as having the greatest impact on reduced life expectancy for those individuals with a spinal cord injury.

 Bladder And Bowel Control

 The nerves that control bladder and bowel control are located in the sacrum at the base of the spine.
 Following a spinal cord injury, the messages from the brain to the bladder are disrupted.
-Several common bladder issues include: dyssynergia, flaccid bladder, and spastic bladder.
+Several common bladder issues include dyssynergia, flaccid bladder, and spastic bladder.

 Normally, the sphincter muscle relaxes when the bladder contracts, allowing urine to flow through the urethra.
 When the sphincter muscle fails to relax during this process, it is known as dyssynergia.
 When the sphincter muscle does not relax, the urine has nowhere to go and it backs up into the kidneys.